mjosaarinen/pqcbench/README.md

 **pqcbench** is a tool for testing properties of the candidates in [NIST Post-Quantum Cryptography Standardization Effort](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography/Round-1-Submissions).

-This initial release covers 112 variants of 34 (depending on how you count) different KEMs.
+This initial release covers more than 100 variants of 32+ (depending on how you count) different KEMs.
 It is my intention to expand the coverage to Public Key Encryption and Signature algorithms soon.

-Some variants are left out just because they take too long to run (notably bigger variants of Post-Quantum RSA), or just because I have not been able to make them run yet.
+Some variants are currently left out from the test suite just because they take too long to run (notably bigger variants of Post-Quantum RSA), or just because I have not been able to make them run without decryption errors yet.
 There are problems especially with candidates that use the NTL library.

 Performance testing is a useful feature, but not the primary function of this testing suite.
 The idea is to enable researchers to perform automated testing of algorithm properties across *all* candidates with reasonable ease.